Azure/azureml-examples/accelerators/federated-learning/automated_provisioning/README.md

 To double check that you can actually run Azure ML jobs on the Arc Cluster, we provide all the files required for a sample job, following the example [here](https://github.com/Azure/AML-Kubernetes/blob/master/docs/simple-train-cli.md).
 First, you'll need to open `./sample_job/job.yml` - this is the file where the job you are going to run is defined.
 Adjust the compute name (the part after `compute: azureml:`) to the name of your Azure ML compute.

-Then you will need to create the `mnist_test` dataset if it doesn't exist already, and submit the job.
+Then you will need to create the `mnist_test_for_fl` dataset if it doesn't exist already, and submit the job.
 The PowerShell script `RunSampleJob.ps1` will do that for you.
 It takes the following arguments.
 - `SubscriptionId`: the Id of the subscription to which the Azure ML orchestrator workspace belongs.
 - `WorkspaceName`: the name of the Azure ML orchestrator workspace.
 - `ResourceGroup`: the resource group of the Azure ML orchestrator workspace.